 This post may contain affiliate links.
 Please see my disclosure policy.

-This creamy, dreamy whipped honey butter comes together in minutes with just 3 simple ingredients.
-You don’t need a mixer to make it – simply whip it together by hand with a whisk.
-Perfect for spreading on warm drop biscuits, fluffy rolls, or buttermilk pancakes!
+This creamy, dreamy whipped honey butter comes together in five minutes with just 3 simple ingredients.
+You don’t need a mixer to make it – just whisk it together by hand until it’s super creamy and spreadable.
+The perfect topper for anything freshly baked!

 Overview: How to Make Honey Butter